1. Thanks

 Load forwarding

-We replace the non-atomic load of
+We replace the non-atomic load of in the branch with from our introduced non-atomic load.

 // Thread 1: r2 : = k . load ( acq ); if ( r2 == 42 ) { r5 : = y . load ( na ); r3 : = x ; if ( r3 == 1 ) { z : = r3 ; boom : = 1 } else { r4 : = r5 ; // load forward z : = r4 } }